Asset Classes Series: Summary

 Why Missing Just a Few Days Can Wreck Your Returns

-Introduction In a previous post, we explored what market timing is and why it’s so difficult to execute successfully.
-Today, we will dig deeper into one of the most striking findings from decades of academic research: the outsized impact of just a handful of trading...
+In a previous post, we explored what market timing is and why it’s so difficult to execute successfully.
+Today, we will dig deeper into one of the most striking findings from decades of academic research: the outsized impact of just a handful of trading days on...

 Asset Classes: Stocks